to the day you setup your first email address.

 Step 4.
 Send your first bits!

 In your phone's Bitcoin wallet, go to the Send area.
-Click the camera icon or 'scan QR code'.
+Either copy/paste the Bitcoin address or click the camera icon to 'scan QR code'.

 The online checkout should turn green confirming you paid them!